mfpiccolo/self_systeem/README.md

 1. Refactoring would be nice.
 2.1 from codeclimate is no good.
 2. Boost test coverage.
 3. Ensure that this works with most setups.
 Only works with minitest, would be nice to have rspec and several rails versions working.
-4. Make the test database switch automatic when running rails with "SELF_SYSTEEM" env.
+4. Make the test database switch automatic when running rails with "SYSTEEM" env.
 5. Allow more configurable options possibly to allow devs to do more targeted testing post systeem_booster.yml build.
 6. Option to do response body matching of some sort.
 7. Allow for multiple yaml files to be built.